 Kyungtae Min (2019)

 Kyung Tae Min is a Korean artist living and working in New York City.
 He graduated MFA painting from New York Academy of Arts and BFA illustration from Parsons New School for design.
-He is contemporary artist and also illustrator.
+He is a contemporary artist and also an illustrator.
 He is strongly fond and enthusiastic to paint not only human figure motion but also wild life.
 His them is about the relationship of Human

 and Nature.
-His idea of painting seems to be synthetic world and reflect that humanism should be not destroyed nature.
+His idea of painting seems to be a synthetic world and reflect that humanism should be not destroyed nature.